» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Application of topical therapy using skin cleansers, shampoos, creams, gels, or lotions can be used if appropriate.

-Bathe affected area with a 1% Chlorhexidine, or 1% Chlorhexaderm solution, or Oxydex (contains Benzoyl Peroxide 2.5%) shampoo two times a week or as often as every other day depending on severity of condition.
-Allow affected area to remain soapy for 10 to 20 minutes.
-Prevent rat from licking or eating shampoo.
-Dry thoroughly and apply ointment if appropriate.
+Bathe affected area with a 1% Chlorhexidine, or 1% Chlorhexiderm solution, or Oxydex (contains Benzoyl Peroxide 2.5%) shampoo two times a week or as often as every other day depending on severity of condition.
+If the rat will tolerate, allow affected area to remain soapy for 10 to 15 minutes.
+Prevent rat from becoming chilled or licking and eating shampoo.
+Dry thoroughly.
+Ointment, if appropriate, should be applied sparingly.

-Topical antibiotic cream for use with surface or superficial pyoderma:
+Topical antibiotic creams for use with surface or superficial pyoderma:

 • Vet Aloe Vera cream

-• Bacitracin and Polymixin B (for Gram-negative), not to be used in the presence of purulent exudate.
+• Bacitracin and Polymixin B (for Gram-negative), applied sparingly, should not be used in the presence of purulent exudate.

 The use of a systemic antimicrobial, although not generally needed with surface pyodermas, may be required if topical agents do not resolve the condition.
 See listing under Superficial Pyodermas.